lifebit-ai/phenowrangle/docs/cb_integration.md

-# CB integration with GWAS pipeline
+# CB integration with *WAS pipeline

 ## 1. Ingestion